What is the purpose of Lent?

 When it arrived three days later, I read it immediately.
 (See all the tabs?)

-I then jettisoned my planned Bible study, copied all the pertinent parts from my tabs, and put together a 23-page paper full of notes.
+I jettisoned my planned Bible study.
+Then I then copied all the pertinent parts from my tabs and put together a 23-page paper full of notes.

-I presented that to my study in 90 minutes three days later.
+I presented the information in my study three days later.

-It changed how I view the week, awed–yet again–by Jesus’ death on the cross, and left me marveling at what a gracious God we serve.
+It changed how I view the week.
+I was awed–yet again–by Jesus’ death on the cross.
+The book left me marveling at what a gracious God we serve.

 I’m teaching adult Sunday School this week out of those same notes.